Marvel's #ThePunisher — #Netflix Drops 1st Preview Trailer For Most Violent Superhero Series So Far

 — Revelbots (@revelbots) September 20, 2017

-The Netflix version of The Punisher is definitely not the first time the character has been brought to life on the screen — for better or worse.
+The Netflix version of the Punisher is definitely not the first time the character has been brought to life on the screen — for better or worse.

 Not one, not two, but three previous movies have told the tale of Frank Castle and his blood-soaked battle against crime: Swedish action star Dolph Lundgren played Castle in the 1989 film The Punisher; American actor Thomas Jane tried his hand at the character 15 years later in a 2004 film also titled The Punisher; and finally in 2008, Irish character actor Ray Stevenson gave the Frank Castle role his best shot in Punisher: War Zone.